 Paying a fair price to harvesters, processors, and shore-side businesses helps support local economies and increases the quality of life for all those whose hands touch our fish.
 Community-based seafood should be available and affordable for all communities, and must be balanced against the needs and limits of the ocean as well as harvester's ability to sustain a livelihood with dignity and joy.
 Paying a fair price is also based on a conservation ethic where fishers are able to attain higher value for lower volume of catch, which places less pressure on the fish stocks.

 Eating with the ecosystem

 Eating with the ecosystem means matching our seafood consumption to the rhythms of nature and place.
 It means celebrating and respecting a region’s marine biodiversity by harvesting a diversity of seafood and respecting the unique seasonality of every species and fishery.
 It means appreciating the ocean as a complex ecological system and engaging and educating consumers to enable them to become conscious consumers of the ocean’s food production capacity.

 Traceable and simple supply chains

-Traceable and simple supply chains promote trust and a more direct relationship between fishermen, the public, consumers, retailers, wholesalers, managers and chefs.
-More direct and simple supply chains help maximize value to the fishermen and consumer.
+Traceable and simple supply chains promote trust and a more direct relationship between fishing families, the public, consumers, retailers, wholesalers, managers and chefs.
+More direct and simple supply chains help maximize value to the harvester and consumer.
 Information on who, how, where, and when a fish was caught, processed and distributed should be readily available to consumers.
 We encourage all seafood consumers to try local first.

 Catch and handle with honor

-From sea to table, strict levels of quality control and safe handling practices ensure that we honour the fish, its life, and its role in our food system.
+From boat to fork, strict levels of quality control and safe handling practices ensure that we honour the fish, its life, and its role in our food system.
 This also means minimizing waste by using the whole animal as much as possible, and educating consumers about how to make use of and care for the whole fish.